 NAP Consistency in Local SEO: Why It Matters

-Here’s the reality: 62% of consumers would avoid using a business if they found incorrect information online (Brightlocal).
+Here’s the reality: 62% of consumers would avoid using a business if they found incorrect information online.
 Meanwhile, search engines like Google actively cross-reference your business details across hundreds of sources to confirm legitimacy.
-One mismatched phone number or abbreviated street name can trigger a cascade of ranking penalties that takes months to recover from.
+One genuinely wrong phone number or incorrect street name can trigger ranking penalties that take months to recover from.

-- Boosts Local Search Rankings: Search engines trust consistent data, improving your visibility in local results.
+• Boosts Local Search Rankings by helping search engines trust your data and improve visibility in local results.

-- Builds Customer Trust: 73% of consumers lose trust in businesses with incorrect information.
+• Builds Customer Trust, as 73% of consumers lose trust in businesses with incorrect information.

-- Improves User Experience: Accurate details help customers find and contact you easily.
+• Improves User Experience by ensuring accurate details help customers find and contact you easily.

-- Prevents Missed Opportunities: Inconsistent NAP data confuses search engines and potential customers, leading to lost leads.
+• Prevents Missed Opportunities, since wrong NAP data confuses search engines and potential customers, leading to lost leads.

-- Use tools like Moz Local or BrightLocal for centralised updates.
+• Use tools like Moz Local or BrightLocal for centralized updates.

 What Is NAP Consistency?
 (And Why Google Cares)

-NAP consistency means these details are formatted identically everywhere your business appears online: your website, Google Business Profile, directory listings, social media, review sites, and industry-specific platforms.
+NAP consistency means these details are accurate everywhere your business appears online: your website, Google Business Profile, directory listings, social media, review sites, and industry-specific platforms.
+Minor formatting differences between directories are normal and acceptable, what matters is that the core information is correct.

 This process, called citation validation, helps Google determine three critical factors: